EventStore/EventStore/docs/server/security/user-authorization.md

 ```

 ::: note
-If you enable the Stream Policy feature, EventStoreDB will not enforce [stream ACLs](#access-control-lists).
+If you enable the Stream Policy feature, KurrentDB will not enforce [stream ACLs](#access-control-lists).
 :::

 #### Overriding the default

-If the `$authorization-policy-settings` stream is empty and there is no configuration, EventStoreDB will default to using ACLs.
+If the `$authorization-policy-settings` stream is empty and there is no configuration, KurrentDB will default to using ACLs.

 If you would rather default to stream policies, you can do this by setting the `Authorization:DefaultPolicyType` option to `streampolicy`.